AnIVIol/5G-Physical-Layer/README.md

 # 5G-Physical-Layer
-Contains an nFAPI message generator and parser, hexstream decoder and encoder, and SRS generator
+Contains nFAPI message generator and parser, hexstream decoder and encoder, and SRS generator